 Patients with hospital appointments scheduled for Wednesday 6th and Thursday 7th April are being urged to attend as normal unless they have already been told otherwise.

 Junior doctors are, once again, preparing for a 48hr period of industrial action, during which they will provide emergency cover only at both Hull Royal Infirmary and Castle Hill Hospital in Cottingham.
 The action is being taken as part of a national, ongoing dispute with the Government over changes to terms and conditions.

-Hull and East Yorkshire Hospitals NHS Trust will be implementing business continuity plans between 8am on Wednesday 6 April and 8am on Friday 8 April to ensure the organisation can continue to provide safe and effective care to patients.
+Hull University Teaching Hospitals NHS Trust will be implementing business continuity plans between 8am on Wednesday 6 April and 8am on Friday 8 April to ensure the organisation can continue to provide safe and effective care to patients.

-Mr Kevin Phillips, Chief Medical Officer at Hull and East Yorkshire Hospitals NHS Trust says:
+Mr Kevin Phillips, Chief Medical Officer at Hull University Teaching Hospitals NHS Trust says:

 “We recognise the junior doctors’ right to take industrial action, so we will be implementing business continuity plans in an attempt to minimise disruption for patients and ensure our services can continue to run safely.

 “Extra support will be provided in those areas we expect to come under additional pressure, including more pharmacy support for our wards to help with prescribing issues and patient discharge arrangements.